user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

   - REST = REpresentational State Transfer
   - AMQP = Advanced Message Queueing Protocol

-- Microservices come with the advantage that they can be written in different languages that the microservices they communicate with.
+- Microservices come with the advantage that they can be written in different languages than the microservices they communicate with.

 #### Scaling Microservices